Happy Monday, everyone! Hope you had a nice weekend!

 Taco Pasta Bake

 - 1/2 cup water

-- 1 recipe homemade taco seasoning (recipe link in notes below) + 1/2 teaspoon salt
+- 1 recipe homemade taco seasoning link in notes below

 - Toppings: chopped tomatoes, salsa, sliced olives, green onions, sour cream

 - Turn stove off then add 1-1/2 cups cheddar cheese to the tomato mixture and stir until smooth.
 Add corn, chilies, and cooked shells, then stir to combine.
-Pour mixture into a non-stick sprayed 8x8 baking dish and bake for 10 minutes.
+Pour mixture into prepared baking dish then bake for 10 minutes.
 Top with crushed tortilla chips and remaining cheese then bake for 10 more minutes.
-Serve with toppings, if desired.
+Serve with desired toppings.

 Zesty, cheesy, hearty – my inlaws and I each devoured a big bowl of bake for lunch.

 The crushed tortilla chips on top were our favorite part.
 I used Tostitos Multigrain Scoops which are thicker and have a more satisfying crunch than regular tortilla chips.
 Highly recommend!